M007-file/SPAYD-QR/README.md

 This project was created as an exploration of the SPAYD payment standard, IBAN generation, and QR code customization using a modern web interface.

+## Credits

+QR code generation is powered by the public API provided by https://www.qrcode-monkey.com/.

 ## Project structure